 - As a part of an annual check up

-- Part of your chest pain clinic appointment
+- As part of your chest pain clinic appointment

 On the day of your cardiac stress test, please exclude caffeine products, alcohol and smoking.
 Caffeine products include: coffee and tea (decaffeinated and caffeinated), chocolate, cocoa, soda, pop and any medication or supplements that may have caffeine.
 It is recommended you stop using beta blockers 48 hours before your test.
 Check with your physician and/or pharmacist before stopping your medication.

-Please arrive 30 minutes before your test to register at the central registration desk in Building A. Please bring your health card and your requisition (if your physician has provided you with one).
+Please arrive 30 minutes before your test to check in at the registration desk in the main lobby.
+Please bring your health card and your requisition (if your physician has provided you with one).